kontent-ai/data-ops/src/commands/syncModel/run/README.md

-# Sync
+# sync-model run
 > [!CAUTION]
 > Synchronizing content model might lead to irreversible changes to the environment such as:
 > - Deletion of content by deleting elements from a content type
 > - Deletion of used taxonomies

-`Sync` command synchronizes the **source content model** into the **target environment** via [Kontent.ai Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2/).
-The source content can be obtained from an existing Kontent.ai environment (considering you have access to the required credentials) or a folder structure in a pre-defined format (see [generate-sync-model](../generateSyncModel/README.md) command for more information).
+The `sync-model run` command synchronizes the **source content model** into the **target environment** via [Kontent.ai Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2/).
+The source content can be obtained from an existing Kontent.ai environment (considering you have access to the required credentials) or a folder structure in a required format (see [sync-model export](../export/README.md) command for more information).

 In the context of this command, the content model is represented by the following entities: `Taxonomies`, `Content Types`, and `Content Type Snippets`.
 The command begins by comparing the provided content models and generates patch operations, which are then printed as the **environment diff**.

 **We strongly encourage you to examine the changes before you proceed with the model synchronization.** Following the diff, a validation is performed to ensure the sync operation can succeed.
 Should the validation find any inconsistencies, the operation may be terminated.
 Otherwise, you will be asked to confirmation in order to begin the synchronization.